Li-Pro/Word-Search/README.md

 # Word-Search
 A simple word searcher (from Oxford Dictionary &amp; Urban Dictionary)

-## Version: alpha 1.0 - build002
+## Version: alpha 1.0 - build003
-- OED is in alpha build.
+- OED & Urban is both available now!
-- Urb still not working.
+- Options are available (-oed, -urb, -eg)

 ## License & Disclaimer
 This project is licensed under the terms of the MIT license.

 This project contains copyrighted content, as stated in FAIR_USE_DISCLAIMER.